Skip to content

 Parameters View (Rapise 8.0+)

-Just like Framework View this view is available in new frameworks created with Rapise 8.0+.
-It is used to manage framework parameters and configurations, and described here.
+Just like the Framework View, this view is available in new frameworks created with Rapise 8.0+.
+It is used to manage framework parameters and configurations and is described here.

 Dashboard View (legacy)